Would you like to learn how to become a mystery shopper? Check out this post to learn more.

-Another common question is “why would we want you as a part of our team.”
+Another common question is, “why would we want you as a part of our team.”
 This one is simple enough.
-They are looking for people who are dependable, who work hard, pay attention to detail, and are available to fill in for other shoppers.
+They are looking for dependable people, who work hard, pay attention to detail, and are available to fill in for other shoppers.

 I am going to leave you with two companies to apply for today.

-Market Force This is my all-time favorite company.
-They have three portals you can apply for.
-The is for fast food, electronics stores, cell phone providers, convenience stores, grocery stores, and TAX PREPARATION!
-Sign up now- They currently offer shops where they will reimburse you for having your taxes prepared by a company, and I believe you also get a good flat rate pay as well!
+They currently offer shops where they will reimburse you for having your taxes prepared by a company, and I believe you also get a good flat-rate pay!
 The portal is for merchandising and theater checks!
 And the portal is for banking and financial shops.

 NOTE: A reputable company NEVER asks for money EVER!
-Also, I would recommend staying away from any and all check cashing shops!
+Also, I would recommend staying away from check-cashing shops!

 Take time to educate yourself on Mystery Shopping Scams before you start applying/accepting gigs.

 Mystery Shopper Application Essay Example: